Chart Color Schemes

 Health performance in South Nowra is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

 South Nowra faces significant health challenges with a higher prevalence of common conditions compared to the average.
-Mental health issues affect 10.1% and asthma impacts 8.9% of residents.
+Mental health issues and asthma are the most prevalent, affecting 10.1% and 8.9% of residents respectively.

 Frequently Asked Questions - Health